Dear Zoom, Microsoft, Google, and Apple,

 Time Block Immediately

-Time blocking is a gift to create time for deep work without neglecting our families after hours is magical.
-Use your calendar to block times in your day where you are more energized (based on your chronotype and circadian rhythm) and available to get your most pressing work done.
+Time blocking is a gift to create time for deep work without neglecting our families after hours.
+Use your calendar to block times in your day where you are more energized (based on your chronotype and circadian rhythm) and availability to get your most pressing work done.

 Along the same lines as time blocking, go extreme and choose an entire day where no meetings are allowed.
 I would highly recommend Friday for most organizations as most knowledge workers are more relaxed and creative at the end of the week.